State-of-the-art warehousing set in natural landscape

 To particularly cater for the local area’s technology market, special emphasis has been placed on creating an environment that promotes the health and wellbeing with five acres of natural landscaping featuring native trees and flowers.
 While the buildings themselves have been designed to be highly sustainable, aiming to achieve a BREEAM ‘Excellent’ rating.

-Working hand-in-hand with the architects, Chetwoods, Hydrock supported the project through its planning stages and our team was subsequently novated to Winvic to oversee the design through construction period.
+Working hand-in-hand with the architects, Chetwoods, we supported the project through its planning stages and our team was subsequently novated to Winvic to oversee the design through construction period.

-Our structural engineers have worked on the two warehouse buildings with 120,000 sq. ft. and 190,000 sq. ft. of floor space and 12.5m and 15m clear internal heights.
+Our structural engineers have worked on the two warehouse buildings with 11,000 sq. m and 17,000 sq. m of floor space and 12.5m and 15m clear internal heights.
 The buildings include offices of high-spec modern design, including dramatic glazed facades, maximising the admission of natural light, and 14m span column free space.

 Sustainability and the community